Casino Hold'Em Strategy: Tips to Win EVERY TIME!

-The player places this side bet and if they hold a pair or aces or better after the first three community cards are dealt, they win.
-A common payout table sees a pair of aces through to a straight pay 7 to 1, a flush 20 to 1, a full house 30 to 1, four-of-a-kind, 40 to 1, a straight flush 50 to 1, and a royal flush 100 to 1, but be sure to check the payout tables before you play.
+A common payout table sees a pair of aces through to a straight pay 7 to 1, a flush 20 to 1, a full house 30 to 1, four-of-a-kind, 40 to 1, a straight flush 50 to 1, and a royal flush 100 to 1.
+But be sure to check the payout tables before you play anyway.

 Optimal Casino Holdem Strategy

-Due to the nature of the game, it is extremely difficult to pin down an optimal casino hold em strategy.
-It is possible to use a casino hold'em calculator to assist your decision making, and we would suggest running a number of different scenarios through one, or even have one running in a separate browser window if you’re playing casino hold'em online.
+Due to the nature of the game, it is extremely difficult to pin down an optimal Casino Hold em strategy.
+But it is possible to use a Casino Hold'em calculator to assist your decision making.

-Although there are differences in the game, the way to work out how many cards you can hit, and your chances of hitting them, is the same as a standard game of Texas hold’em.
-Therefore, if you know this information you should be able to adopt a casino hold em strategy that keeps the house edge to around 2-2.5%, which is quite low compared to other table games.
+Although there are differences in the game, the way to figure out how many cards you can hit and your chances of hitting them, is the same as standard Texas Hold’em Poker games.